Jira Software Cloud edition Airdrop

 DevRev highly recommends creating a new dedicated Jira account when setting up Jira for development or ongoing 2-way sync.

-Use a dedicated Jira account to create the Jira connection and set up the import.
+Use a dedicated Jira administrator account to create the Jira connection and set up the import.
 This prevents any individual Jira user from receiving too many Jira notifications.

 1. Perform a project import to migrate over an entire Jira project.